-Most meningiomas grow very slowly, often over many years without causing symptoms.
+Most meningiomas grow very slowly.
+They can grow over many years without causing symptoms.
 But sometimes, their effects on nearby brain tissue, nerves or vessels may cause serious disability.

-Because most meningiomas grow slowly, often without any significant signs and symptoms, they do not always require immediate treatment and may be monitored over time.
+Because most meningiomas grow slowly, often without symptoms, they do not always need treatment right away.
+Instead, they may be watched over time.

-- Changes in vision, such as seeing double or blurriness
+- Changes in vision, such as seeing double or blurring.

-- Headaches, especially those that are worse in the morning
+- Headaches that are worse in the morning.

 When to see a doctor

-Most signs and symptoms of a meningioma evolve slowly, but sometimes a meningioma requires emergency care.
+Most symptoms of a meningioma come on slowly.
+But sometimes a meningioma needs care right away.

 Seek emergency care if you have:

 It isn't clear what causes a meningioma.
-Doctors know that something alters some cells in your meninges to make them multiply out of control, leading to a meningioma tumor.
+Experts know that something changes some cells in the meninges.
+The changes makes them multiply out of control.
+This leads to a meningioma.

 Risk factors for a meningioma include:

 - Radiation treatment.
-Radiation therapy that involves radiation to the head may increase the risk of a meningioma.
+Radiation therapy that involves the head may increase the risk of a meningioma.

-- An inherited nervous system disorder.
-The rare disorder neurofibromatosis 2 increases the risk of meningioma and other brain tumors.
+- An inherited nervous system condition.
+The rare condition neurofibromatosis 2 increases the risk of meningioma and other brain tumors.

 - Obesity.
-A high body mass index (BMI) is an established risk factor for many types of cancers, and a higher prevalence of meningiomas among obese people has been observed in several large studies.
-But the relationship between obesity and meningiomas is not clear.
+A high body mass index (BMI) is a risk factor for many types of cancers.
+Several large studies have found that meningiomas happen more often in obese people.
+But the link between obesity and meningiomas is not clear.

 A meningioma and its treatment can cause long-term complications.
 Treatment most often involves surgery and radiation therapy.
 Complications may include: